oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	![Make the content Type "PL/SQL Dynamic Content"](images/dynamic-content-for-activation.png)

-9. We recommend first copying & pasting the following block of code into a local notepad or text editor and making edits there before copying & pasting into the code editor popup window.
+9. We recommend first copying & pasting the following block of code into a local notepad or text editor and making edits there before copying & pasting it into the code editor popup window.
 You will need to change **PXX_EMAIL** to the item name you gave in step 7.
 You will also need to change "application-login-url" to your application’s Login page URL. **Keep the double quotes in the code.**

-   *To obtain your applications's login URL, return to App Builder, locate your application, and click the Play button next to it.
+   *To obtain your application's login URL, return to App Builder, locate your application, and click the Play button next to it.
 The URL that this window opens to is the login URL you're looking for (exclude any trailing "session=...").*

 	 ```
  	<copy>